Geek Dashboard

 How to Delete Apps on Mac That Won’t Delete

 No matter how you slice it, app removal is an integral component of user experience.
-Whether you need to release disk space, uninstall a malicious app, or get rid of software you aren’t using anymore, this task ends up on your to-do list once in a while.
+Whether you need to release disk space on Mac, uninstall a malicious app, or get rid of software you aren’t using anymore, this task ends up on your to-do list once in a while.

 With macOS being incredibly intuitive and flexible overall, uninstalling apps is usually a breeze.
 But what if your efforts to delete an app from Mac via the common methods are unsuccessful?
 The process may be accompanied by error messages, a bunch of leftover files could stick around, or the program may stay up and running even though you thought you removed it for good.